ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/creating-a-cluster-through-cdktf/guide.en-asia.md

 - Installing [CDKTF CLI](https://developer.hashicorp.com/terraform/tutorials/cdktf/cdktf-install){.external}
 - Installing [Go](https://go.dev/doc/install)

-## OVHcloud Terraform provider
+### OVHcloud Terraform provider

 In order to create a Kubernetes cluster and other resources, OVHcloud provides a [Terraform provider](https://registry.terraform.io/providers/ovh/ovh/latest){.external} which is available in the official Terraform registry.

-All available resources and data sources have their definition and documentation.
+All available resources and data sources have their own definition and documentation.

-CDKTF will "translate" your code to a HCL configuration file and then call `terraform` and use existing OVHcloud Terraform provider.
+CDKTF will "translate" your code into an HCL configuration file and then call `terraform` and use the existing OVHcloud Terraform provider.

 In this guide, we will create two resources:

-* a [cloud_project_kube](https://registry.terraform.io/providers/ovh/ovh/latest/docs/resources/cloud_project_kube){.external}, that represents an OVHcloud managed Kubernetes cluster
+* a [cloud_project_kube](https://registry.terraform.io/providers/ovh/ovh/latest/docs/resources/cloud_project_kube){.external}, that represents an OVHcloud managed Kubernetes cluster.
-* and a [cloud_project_kube_nodepool](https://registry.terraform.io/providers/ovh/ovh/latest/docs/resources/cloud_project_kube_nodepool){.external}, that represents a Kubernetes Node Pool
+* a [cloud_project_kube_nodepool](https://registry.terraform.io/providers/ovh/ovh/latest/docs/resources/cloud_project_kube_nodepool){.external}, that represents a Kubernetes Node Pool.

 ![Kubernetes cluster and node pool](images/cluster-and-node-pool.png){.thumbnail}

-## Getting your cluster/API tokens information
+### Getting your cluster/API tokens information

 The "OVH provider" needs to be configured with a set of credentials: